rubymonsters/webapps-for-beginners/source/12-sessions.md

 Imagine talking to a person with a very shortlived memory:

-"Hey, who are you?" - *"I'm a web application."*
+* Hey, who are you? - *I'm a web application.*
-"Hey, who are you?" - *"I'm a web application."*
+* Hey, who are you? - *I'm a web application.*
-"Hey, who are you?" - *"I'm a web application."*
+* Hey, who are you? - *I'm a web application.*
-"How often have I just asked you who you are?" - *"I don't know, I don't keep track."*
+* How often have I just asked you who you are? - *I don't know, I don't keep track.*

 That's what's meant by HTTP being stateless: The web application just responds to the request at hand, but has no way to identify how these requests relate to